-We then use nationally representative survey data to provide the first empirical analysis of exploitation intensity at the individual level, focusing on the United States during 1975-2022.
+We then use nationally representative survey data - and in particular, the Current Population Survey - to provide the first empirical analysis of exploitation intensity at the individual level, focusing on the United States during 1975-2022.
 First, the data suggest that most people are exploited: the fraction of the population with a positive exploitation index hovers slightly above 75%, with no clear trend, over the period.
 The exploitation intensity index for the median American is around 0.50 in 2022: the fraction of labour contributed by the median American is approximately 50 percentage points above the proportion of income received.